 Rottweiler Cane Corso Mix

-The Rotticorso is a newer designer dog breed and is still being refined – despite this, certain physical characteristics are proving quite dominant in the breed.
-These characteristics include:
+The Rotticorso is a newer designer dog breed and is still being refined – despite this, specific physical characteristics are proving quite dominant in the breed.

 - A maximum height of between 25 and 27.5 inches.